Menu

 How the calculator works

 Where a single high-quality study exists for a particular pathway (e.g. plastic tea bags, bottled water), we use that study directly.
-Where evidence is more limited or comes from multiple smaller studies, we note a lower confidence level and use a conservative mid-range figure.
+Where evidence is more limited, we note a lower confidence level.
+Individual exposure will vary depending on consumption volumes, product types, and geographic factors not captured by these questions.
+Figures should be understood as documented estimates, not precise measurements.

 Primary sources